Nightwolf-47/PythonPaint/README.md

 ## PythonPaint
-Program do rysowania typu Paint.

-Program jest w języku angielskim.
+Painting tool made in PyGame.

-## Możliwości
+## Functionality
-- Wczytywanie i zapisywanie obrazów w formatach PNG, JPEG i BMP
+- Loading and saving images in PNG, JPEG and BMP format
-- Tworzenie nowych obrazów o określonym rozmiarze
-- 3 narzędzia: ołówek, gumka i wypełnienie kolorem (flood fill)
-- Kolor podstawowy (ołówek i wypełnienie) oraz kolor drugorzędny (gumka)
-- Zmiana rozmiaru pędzla (ołówek i gumka)
+- Creating new images with custom size
+- 3 tools: pencil, eraser and flood fill
+- Primary Color (pencil and flood fill) and Secondary Color (eraser)
+- Multiple brush sizes (pencil and eraser)

-## Biblioteki
+## Libraries used
 - pygame
 - pygame_gui
 - pillow